NetApp/terraform-provider-netapp-ontap/docs/data-sources/volumes.md

 - `maximum` (Number) Maximum size up to which a volume grows automatically.
 This size cannot be less than the current volume size, or less than or equal to the minimum size of volume.
 - `minimum` (Number) Minimum size up to which the volume shrinks automatically.
 This size cannot be greater than or equal to the maximum size of volume.
 - `mode` (String) Autosize mode for the volume. grow - Volume automatically grows when the amount of used space is above the 'grow_threshold' value. grow_shrink - Volume grows or shrinks in response to the amount of space used. off - Autosizing of the volume is disabled.
 - `shrink_threshold` (Number) Used space threshold size, in percentage, for the automatic shrinkage of the volume.
 - `size_unit` (String) The unit used to interpret the minimum or maximum size parameters.

 <a id="nestedatt--storage_volumes--efficiency"></a>
 ### Nested Schema for `storage_volumes.efficiency`

 Read-Only:

+- `compaction` (String) The system can be enabled/disabled compaction
 - `compression` (String) Whether to enable compression for the volume (HDD and Flash Pool aggregates)
+- `dedupe` (String) The system can be enabled/disabled dedupe
 - `policy_name` (String) Allows a storage efficiency policy to be set on volume creation

 <a id="nestedatt--storage_volumes--nas"></a>
 ### Nested Schema for `storage_volumes.nas`

 Read-Only: